 A full triangulated subcategory $\TT'\subset \TT$ of a triangulated category is called \emph{thick} if any object in $\TT$ which is a direct summand of an object in $\TT'$ belongs to $\TT'$.
 Note that this property depends not only on $\TT'$ but also on $\TT$.

-For a full triangulated subcategory $\TT'$ of a triangulated category $\TT$ one can consider its \emph{idempotent} or \emph{thick closure}: it is a full subcategory in $\TT$ formed by the objects of $\TT$ which are isomorphic to direct summands of objects of $\TT'$.
+For a full triangulated subcategory $\TT'$ of a triangulated category $\TT$ one can consider its \emph{idempotent} or \emph{thick closure} in $\TT$: it is the full subcategory in $\TT$ formed by objects of $\TT$ which are isomorphic to direct summands of objects of $\TT'$.
 The thick closure of a triangulated subcategory is also triangulated.

 A triangulated category $\TT$ is called {\it Karoubian} if every idempotent splits in $\TT$.
 The following proposition is well known.